ePages-de/epages-docs/apps/api-reference/resource-category.md

 title: Categories
 ---

+A collection of product categories of a shop.

 <ul id="resource-list">
   {% for page in site.pages %}
     {% assign match = page.key | regex_match: '^apps-api-([a-z]+)-shops-shopid-categories(.*)-information$' %}